saanikagupta/Deepfake-Detection-Challenge/README.md

 ### Deepfake Detection using Inception-V3 and RNN network

 This code was submitted on [Kaggle's Deepfake Detection Challenge](https://www.kaggle.com/c/deepfake-detection-challenge).
-The model is trained on only 4 GB dataset directly available on Kaggle.
+The model is trained on only 4 GB dataset which is directly available on Kaggle.
 Achieved a log loss of 1.05.
 This can be reduced to a great extent by training the dataset on entire 470 GB dataset.

 ### Prerequisites
 - OpenCV 4.1.2